 We have also derived the conditions under which the axion acquires a non-trivial average value as a result of kaon condensation, an hypothetical yet motivated scenario for nuclear matter at densities above nuclear saturation.

-Since reliable predictions for QCD matter at baryon densities as those found in the cores of neutron stars are currently unavailable, in order to delimitate the properties of the QCD axion not only from low but from high densities as well, we have also analyzed the axion potential in the color-flavor-locked phase of QCD.
+Since reliable predictions for QCD matter at baryon densities as those found in the cores of neutron stars are currently unavailable, in order to delimitate the properties of the QCD axion not only from low but from high densities as well, we have analyzed the axion potential in the color-flavor-locked phase of QCD.
 We have again derived the conditions under which axion condensation takes place, and found that the axion mass is generically several orders of magnitude smaller than in vacuum.

-The main goal of this paper is to lay the groundwork for future phenomenological investigations of axion physics in dense systems.
+The main goal of this paper was to lay the groundwork for future phenomenological investigations of axion physics in dense systems.
 This is the reason why we only brushed over some of the corresponding experimental implications, focussing in particular on the sourcing of the axion.
-In this context, we are currently studying in detail the implications of such an axion condensate contributing to the mass of neutron stars, as well as the idea of a brane separating the inner axion core of the neutron star from the rest \cite{vacNS}, which are interesting idealizations of the richer dynamics of axions within these astrophysical objects.
+In this context, we are currently studying in detail the implications of such an axion condensate contributing to the mass of neutron stars, as well as the idea of a brane separating the inner axion core from the rest of the neutron star \cite{vacNS}, which are interesting idealizations of the richer dynamics of axions within these astrophysical objects.
 Another very compelling avenue concerns the interplay of the axion with the large electromagnetic fields generated by pulsars.
 Importantly, these are only a subset of the range of exciting consequences our analysis has uncovered.
-In particular, the significance of the finite density corrections on the axion couplings calls for a proper assessment of how all such type of effects -- as well as finite temperature -- change current predictions of the cooling rates of supernovae and proto-neutron stars, of special significance for the QCD axion.
+In particular, the significance of the finite density corrections on the axion couplings calls for a proper assessment of how all such type of effects (as well as finite temperature) affect the predictions of the cooling rates of supernovae and proto-neutron stars, of special significance for the QCD axion.

 Moreover, we believe our work will be of relevance for the study of other well-motivated new physics scenarios at finite density.
 This is certainly the case for those realizations of the so-called relaxion that rely on QCD dynamics -- on the dependence of the quark masses on the electroweak scale -- to generate a dynamical landscape for the Higgs fields.
-The investigation of this and similar density-dependent landscapes and its interplay with neutron stars is something that we leave for a future publication~\cite{relaxionNS}.
+The investigation of this and similar density-dependent landscapes and its interplay with neutron stars is something that we leave for a future publication~\cite{Balkin:2021wea}.